huuthang120208/huuthang1231/README.md

 })

 function StartTeleportSafe()
-    if OrionLib.Flags["Tp Safe When Have God Chalice or Fist of Darkness"].Value and (plr.Backpack:FindFirstChild("God's Chalice")
+    if RayfieldLibrary.Flags["Tp Safe When Have God Chalice or Fist of Darkness"].Value and (plr.Backpack:FindFirstChild("God's Chalice")
     or plr.Character:FindFirstChild("God's Chalice")
     or plr.Character:FindFirstChild("Fist of Darkness")